abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Commutative monoid operation](monoid_commutative.svg)

-Such operations (ones for which combining a given set of objects yields the same result no matter which one is first and which one is second) are called *commutative* operations.
+Such operations (ones for which combining a given set of elements yields the same result no matter which one is first and which one is second) are called *commutative* operations.
 Monoids with operations that are commutative are called *commutative monoids*.

 As we said, addition is commutative as well - it does not matter whether if I have given you 1 apple and then 2 more, or if I have given you 2 first and then 1 more.